Skip advert

 Wiping bird poo off of paintwork

 It sometimes seems inevitable that after you’ve taken the time and effort to clean your car, a bird will decide to poo on it.
-Not only is this highly annoying but these droppings could stain or even cause permanent damage to your paintwork if they are not removed as soon as possible.
+Not only is this highly annoying but bird poop can stain or cause permanent damage to your car’s paintwork if it isn’t removed as soon as possible.

 Advertisement - Article continues below